 Before coming to the shoot, make sure to have your ring(s) cleaned either by a jeweler or with a kit at home.
 We will be taking detail shots of your rings while you are switching your outfits and they look best when they have a little extra sparkle!
 Don’t forget to do this the day before your wedding too!

 It’s not just about your ring, but the ring on your fingers too!
 We recommend having your nails done for the engagement session so you can show off that bling!
-We recommend having your nails done in a possible style you would like for the wedding, that way you can test out the style ahead of time and see how it looks in your images!
+This is a great way to try out the type of manicure you might have for your wedding.
+That way you can test out the style ahead of time and see how it looks in your images!

 HAIR & MAKE UP: